About Us

 Our original parish church of St James’ Hatcham was consecrated in 1854 and it is a testament to the faith and foresight of the Christians who have gone before us that we are still serving God and the people of New Cross and Deptford today.
-We believe it is our people – past, present and future – who keep the church doors open and welcoming to any who wish to celebrate God with us.
-The church sits at the centre of the Goldsmith’s University of London campus in New Cross and also has oversight of the neighbouring St James’ Hatcham Church of England Primary School.
+The church sits at the centre of the Goldsmith’s University of London campus in New Cross.

 Our sister church, St Michael’s, was the result of a vision to create an ecumenical centre in the heart of the Milton Court Estate, Deptford.
-As well as the worship space, it was built as a community centre, including three flats, one of which is for the use of St Michael’s clergy and the other two bringing in valuable rental income.
-Consecrated in May 1971, St Michael’s was the first ecumenical union of two churches and it remains a collaboration between St James’ and St Andrew’s United Reformed Church, Brockley.
+As well as the worship space, it was built as a community centre, Consecrated in May 1971, it is an ecumenical union of two churches, between St James’ and St Andrew’s Church.
 St Michael’s has a small and faithful, congregation.
 As the needs of the local community change and resources dwindle, much prayer is being devoted to how best to uphold the vision of service St Michael’s represents.

 Riot+at+St+James.jpg